SamBailey6194/photo-guides/userstory.md

 # Project

 ## Business Goal
 The aim of the website is to provide explanations, advice and guidance on camera bodies, lenses and settings.
-So beginner and amateur photographers have a good starting point.
+So beginner and amateur photographers have a good starting point for equipment required and how to use the equipment.

 ## User Story 1: Equipment Advice
 As a beginner photographer, I want to understand what type of camera body and lens I should get to start so that I have the right equipment for my level of photography and at a small cost.